Now the python is running in your systems; let's dive into python without wasting any more time.

-Open your idle and go to the ‘Files’ tab and open new file.
+Open you're idle and go to the ‘Files’ tab and open a new file.

 The second option is running from the terminal.
-The following example is given in linux terminal but it can be executed from all other operating system.
+The following example is given in Linux terminal, but it can be executed from all other operating systems.

 Python3 following by the path of the program file.
-Same command will be run on Mac but on windows use “python” instead of “python3”.
+The same command will be run on Mac, but windows use “python” instead of “python3”.

 What are Variables in Python:

-In python there is a strict pattern to name the variables.
+In python, there is a strict pattern to name the variables.
 User cannot name a variable in any fashion.
-We can only use characters, numbers and an underscore.
+We can only use characters, numbers, and underscore.

-Number should not be use at the starting of variable.
+The number should not be used at the starting of the variable.
 Following are some example to name the variables:

 This is the right way to name a variable.

-Syntax error will be generated if we named a variable in a wrong way as following:
+A syntax error will be generated if we named a variable in the wrong way as following:

 What are Strings in Python:

-Unlike C, C++ and Java there is no specify data type before initializing the variable.
-Python will make decision on run time weather the variable is String, Integer or Float.
+Unlike C, C++, and Java, there is no specific data type before initializing the variable.
+Python will decide on run time weather the variable is String, Integer or Float.

-So, at first, we will have a look on how we can initialize strings.
+So, at first, we will have a look at how we can initialize strings.

 How to do String Initialization: